A lot or a little?

 What's the story?

 Based on the Anthony Burgess novel, A CLOCKWORK ORANGE tells the tale of Alex (Malcolm McDowell), a young man whose cravings for sex and violence rule almost his every motivation.
-He and his roving gang of "droogies" fight and rape their way around town beating up hapless strangers or rival gangs.
+He and his roving gang of "droogies" fight and rape their way around town, beating up hapless strangers or rival gangs.
 But Alex's droogies aren't that happy with his leadership.
 They soon ambush Alex and leave him for the police to find after he murders a woman in her home.
 After two years in prison, Alex is chosen to participate in an experiment to brainwash the violent tendencies out of criminals: He becomes deathly sick and incapacitated anytime he encounters or thinks about violence.
-The unintended side effect is that he also feels that way when he hears his favorite composer, Ludwig Van Beethoven.
+The unintended side effect is that he also feels this way when he hears his favorite composer, Ludwig van Beethoven.
 The latter is exploited to disastrous ends in a case of political and personal revenge.

 Is it any good?

 Families can talk about the nature of violence.
-Are some people naturally destined to be violent or does it come from experience?
+Are some people naturally destined to be violent, or does it come from experience?
 Does our current penal system work?
 Is it ethical to try to brainwash criminals, as they did to Alex?
 Or are there other means to use psychology that might help?

 The novel A Clockwork Orange ends differently from the movie.
 Why do you think the filmmakers chose a somewhat different ending?

 What do you see as the challenges in adapting a movie from a well-known novel?